Example: the reference app

 Running it

-# 3. the reference appnpm run dev -w @antiphony/referenceOpen the app, record, and watch it round-trip create → fetch → render.
-The full run notes (including running against the live API) are in apps/reference/README.md.
+# 2. the reference app (serves the UI and the BFF together)npm run dev -w @antiphony/referenceOpen the app, record, and watch it round-trip create → fetch → render.
+There’s no sign-in step — the BFF asserts the acting actor for you.
+The full run notes (including running against the live API, and why the local view comes back without an embed) are in apps/reference/README.md.

 What to copy for your own app